neatophyta/sprint-poker/README.md

 # Sprint Poker

 Tiny Vue.js app that doesn't do anything, but is dockerized.
-Use docker-compose for dev, setup compile and reload on change.
+Use docker-compose for dev, it's setup to compile and reload on change.
 The "prod" Dockerfile is a cleaner multi-stage build.

 ### Compiles and hot-reloads for development
 ```